ghost237-sys/Python_30day_challenge/readme.md

 note if you want to run any code please take the small part dont run the whole file i have added files with exercises and code that runs when the whole file is run

+today i decided to try and do some exercises for the already learnt content